tman2747/Flappybird/README.md

 ## Getting Started
 To run the game, you need to have Love2D installed on your computer.
 You can download the latest version of Love2D from the official website (https://love2d.org/).

-After installing Love2D, you can simply run the game by zipping the main.lua file and dragging the zip onto the Love2D icon.
+After installing Love2D, you can simply run the game by zipping the main.lua file and dragging the zip onto the Love2D icon or downloading the release just running flappybird.love.

 ## Game Controls
 The player controls the bird by pressing the spacebar to make it jump.